 Calculation of Child Support in Las Vegas

-When one parent has sole custody of a child, the amount of child support is based upon the gross income of the parent who is paying support.
+When one parent has sole custody of a child, child support is based upon the gross income of the parent who is paying support.
 When parents have joint custody, the amount of support is based on the difference in the parents’ incomes.
-While parental incomes are the main factor in determining how much child support the non-custodial parent will provide to the custodial parent, though, it not the only factor.
+While parental incomes are the main factor in determining how much child support the non-custodial parent will provide to the custodial parent, it not the only factor.
 Additional factors may include:

 - Health insurance and healthcare costs